gitfrid/CzechFOI-DRATE/README.md

 **Hypothesis:
 It is impossible to perfectly and fairly compare vaccinated (VX) and unvaccinated (UVX) groups — either by measurement or mathematically — when vaccination is time-dependent and not random.
 This remains true if both groups have the same homogen individual death rates.**

+**Hypothesis 2 (see CzechFOI-SIM repository): There is currently no reliable statistical method to determine the rate of death-related Adverse Events Following Immunisation (dAEFIs) at a frequency of approximately one additional death per 10,000 doses when the baseline mortality is unknown in real-world settings.
+To the best of my knowledge,  this (vital) problem is still waiting for the head that can solve it?**

 <br>
 _________________________________________